 Even more fascinating, is that mobile phones are starting to surpass many laptops on performance benchmarking tests.

-All that processing power, combined with humanity’s combined knowledge available instantly with internet access, is sitting right in your pocket day in and day out.
+All that processing power, combined with humanity’s combined knowledge available instantly with internet access, is sitting right in your pocket every day.

 But what else can your smartphone do for you as a real estate investor?